Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/warp.rst

    Text wrapped around logo.

-This was made by creating the Blender logo and text as separate Objects.
+This was made by creating the Blender logo and text as separate objects.
 The text was converted to a mesh and then warped around the Blender logo.